fbpx

 Day 3 learning outcomes

-• Identify and analyze how Whiteness shows up in my organization and identify strategies to respond to racialized aggressions in my organization, in order to create a place of belonging for a diverse workforce
+• Identify and analyze how Whiteness shows up in my organization and identify strategies to respond to racialized aggressions in my organization

 • Design steps to build capacity with current staff to elevate their commitment to anti-racism